telerik/winforms-docs/richtexteditor/localization.md

 slug: winforms/richtexteditor-/localization
 tags: localization
 published: True
-position: 12
+position: 11
 ---

 # Localization

 ##

-To change the default English localization provider you should use the __CurrentProvider__ static property of the
+To change the default English localization provider you should use the __CurrentProvider__ static property of the          __RichTextBoxLocalizationProvider__ class.
-          __RichTextBoxLocalizationProvider__ class.
 For example you can load the string from a xml file like this:
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\Localization.cs region=xml}}
 {{source=..\SamplesVB\RichTextEditor\Localization.vb region=xml}}

 ````C#

             RichTextBoxLocalizationProvider.CurrentProvider = RichTextBoxLocalizationProvider.FromFile(@"C:\RichTextBoxStrings.xml");
 ````
 ````VB.NET